cl3mente/dualHGT/README.md

 ## Arguments

 `-i or --input`: This argument is used to specify the input directory.

+`-gff`: A flag specifying whether the input directory contains:
-The input directory should contain both a reference file and an annotation file with the same root.
+ - FLAG ON: a reference genome .fasta and an annotation .gff with the same root for each species selected (for this)
+ - FLAG OFF (default): multifasta files with protein sequences of the species selected

 `-OFr or --orthofinderResults`: This argument is optional and allows you to specify the OrthoFinder results file.

 `-v or --verbose`: Verbose mode.

-`-nt or --numberThreads`: The number of parallel threads to use.
+`-nt or --numberThreads`: The number of threads to use for the analysis.

-`-o or --output`: Specifies the output directory.
-By default, the output will be saved in a directory named "output".